What Is a Wireless Panic Button and How Does It Work?

 There are lots of situations when a wireless panic button can be invaluable.
 Often, panic buttons are issued to people working in environments that make them vulnerable to attack, injury or intimidation.
 For example, housekeepers working alone in guest rooms are at a significantly increased risk of experiencing assault and inappropriate behavior from hotel guests.

-Recent figures show that 58% of housekeepers in Seattle had experienced some form of harassment during their careers.
-While research published in 2018 estimated that a staggering 8 out of 10 hotel workers had been harassed.
+Research has consistently shown that harassment is endemic in hospitality — 58% of housekeepers in Seattle reported experiencing some form of harassment during their careers, while a separate study estimated that 8 out of 10 hotel workers had been harassed.

 As a result of this high rate of assault, housekeepers across the country have pushed for panic button systems to become compulsory in the hospitality industry.
 Without a panic button alert system in place, it can be incredibly difficult for workers to call for help, especially when they're alone.
 Panic buttons allow these staff members to summon assistance quickly and silently, something that can have a huge impact on both personal safety and the overall safety of the industry.

 Another common reason to invest in a panic button system is to minimize response times in case of a medical emergency.
-Trips, slips, and falls are the leading cause of injury in the workplace.
+Slips, trips, and falls remain among the leading causes of workplace injury, with nearly 480,000 cases requiring days away from work in 2023-2024.
 If an accident happens when an employee is on their own, it can be difficult for them to get the medical assistance they need.

 Types of Panic Buttons

-There are three main types of panic buttons available.
-These are:
+There are three main types of panic buttons available:

 Panic button apps are a cheap and easy option for people who want to be able to call for help quickly.
 Features vary, but most of these apps allow the user to send pre-customized texts to specific contacts as well as messages showing their location at set intervals.
 Some also emit a loud sound, like a screamer, in the event of attack.
 Some paid apps are connected to a monitoring center for extra reassurance.